 To ensure that the fish passage works efficiently, Vattenfall has started a project to improve the biodiversity of watercourses with new technology.
 In the project we use a variant of artificial intelligence (AI) where the program is trained on a large image material that directly analyses images of migratory fish filmed underwater.
-In a first phase of the project, the algorithm will be trained on properties such as size and direction of passing fish, if it is salmon or not, if it is farmed or wild salmon and if the fish has fungal infections or not.
-In phase two, the algorithm will also be trained in distinguishing between salmon and trout, determining the size of the fish and possibly also including more species and identifying returning individuals (2020).
+During 2021 the work with gathering data and training the algorithm has continued, and we have worked in several projects to implement this technology in our fishways and fish farms.